alidcast/vue-content-loader/README.md

 </script>
 ```

+The content is parsed in three main steps:

 First, the metadata is extracted and the front matter is commented out.

 Then, the markdown file is converted into a single Vue component file.

-Finally, the `$metadata` property is added to the Vue component!
+Finally, the `$metadata` property is added to Vue component.

 The result: